SEL3378 : Landscapes of American Modernism (Inactive)

 The in-course assessment will ask students to concentrate on one particular text studied in the first half of the module and will be focused on close reading.

-The end-of-module assessment will ask students to write an essay focused on one or two module texts.
+The end-of-module assessment will ask students to write an essay focused on either one or two module texts, selecting from the questions provided.

 There will be no separate assessment arrangements for Study Abroad students.